-Isabela Mares has recently completed a new book entitled From open secrets to secret ballots: The adoption of electoral reforms protecting voters against intimidation, which is currently under review.
+Isabela Mares has recently completed a new book entitled From open secrets to secret ballots: Democratic electoral reforms and voter autonomy (New York: Cambridge University Press, 2015).
 The book examines an under-explored dimension of the process of democratization, namely the adoption of electoral reforms that reduced opportunities for electoral intimidation and vote-buying.
 It explores the economic and political factors that affected the incentives of politicians to support the adoption of legislation that provided a better protection of electoral secrecy and the consequences of these reforms for the development of political parties.
 Professor Isabela Mares is currently working on a comparative extension of this project entitled Democratization after Democratization: How Europe ended electoral fraud.
 This project examines the sequencing of three types of electoral reforms that have reduced electoral fraud during the first wave of democratization and the cross-national variaton in the composition of political coalitions that have supported these electoral reforms.

-In a related project (co-authored with Tsveta Petrova), Isabela Mares examines the varieties in the forms of clientelistic exchanges that are in place in contemporary East European countries.
+In a related project, Isabela Mares examines the varieties in the forms of clientelistic exchanges that are in place in contemporary East European countries.
 Disaggregating clientelism examines the mix between patronage, vote-buying and electoral intimidation and the factors accounting for the variation in the mix of these electoral strategies.
 The project uses experimental techniques to measure sensitive phenomena and document the existence of these electoral practices in contemporary Eastern Europe.

 Professor Isabela Mares has earned her Ph.D. from the Government Department at Harvard University.
 Prior to coming to Columbia University, she has been an Assistant and Associate Professor of Political Science at Stanford University.
 She has held fellowships from the German Marshall Fund of the United States, the Russell Sage Foundation and the Center for the Study of Democratic Politics at Princeton University.
 She is currently a member of the editorial board of Comparative Politics and Business and Politics and has previously been a member of the editorial board of the American Political Science Review.